Baseball Strength and Conditioning, and Injury Prevention

-Playing multiple games per week — along with the repetitive motion of the overhead throw — causes stress to the musculoskeletal system and exposes players to overuse baseball injuries.
+Playing multiple baseball games per week — along with the repetitive motion of overhead throwing — causes stress to the musculoskeletal system and exposes players to overuse injuries.

 More than 30 million children and teenagers participate in organized sports today.
 About 288,000 of those are injured each year playing baseball.

-Changes in recent trends tend to drive young athletes to focus on one sport — playing year round and participating on multiple teams.
+Today young athletes face pressure to focus on one sport — often playing year round and participating on multiple teams.

 Without taking time off or changing sports during the year, baseball players commonly experience arm soreness and are likely to develop overuse injuries.
-If not properly managed, this can lead to more serious problems.
+If not properly managed, these overuse injuries can lead to more serious problems.

 Baseball players most often injure their shoulders or elbows.
 Shoulder-related injuries range from tendonitis of the muscles that keep the joint (the rotator cuff) stable to cartilage tears within the joint itself.
 Elbow problems include tendonitis of the muscles on top of or below the forearm and strains of the ligaments on the inside of the elbow.

 Overuse injuries can include tendonitis, inflammation of muscles, fractures, sprains, strains, cartilage tears, and more.
 These baseball injuries can prevent players from performing their best and make playing impossible in some cases.
 Baseball and softball players should condition with exercises to prevent injury and maximize performance.

 Baseball conditioning exercises target several causes of baseball and softball-related injuries, including decreased rotator cuff or scapular strength, poor flexibility/ROM, and insufficient warm-up.